richard-timpson/CS-3500/PS6/README.txt

 Need to change the Open button to Open New.. and create an Open button that replaces the currently open window. - Done Jon 10/12/18 8:00 AM

 Add error handeling for opening and saving file issues.

+Finished adding documentation file.
+We were going to add functionality for a redo and undo function, but couldn't figure it out.
+As of now, the extra functionality is a print screen and moving the selection based on the arrow keys.
+Once the help menu has been written, assignment will be finished.